Communications and Marketing team

 Sally Burnell, Director of Communications

-Sally joined the Bar Council in May 2022 from the British Veterinary Association where she was Director of Policy, Media and Strategy for eight years.
+Sally joined the Bar Council in May 2022 from the British Veterinary Association where she was Director of policy, media and strategy for 8 years.
 Sally has communications and campaigning experience across the membership, charity, and not-for-profit sectors.
 She previously worked for a criminal justice charity and has worked in national and local politics, after studying politics and parliamentary studies at the University of Leeds.
 She later completed the NCTJ certificate in newspaper journalism.

 At the Bar Council, Sally and her team are responsible for all external and internal communications, including media, marketing, social media, communications with the Bar, and the website.
 The communications team works across the organisation to promote the work of the policy and public affairs teams, and publicise the services, events, and resources for the Bar.